 To deter such action, dual diagnosis treatment must be worked through, to alleviate causations, side effects and consequences.
 If substance abuse and depression are therefore impacting your life, we’re here for you, to heal your mind, soon followed by your body, behaviours, and presence.

 No matter how moderate symptoms of substance abuse or of depression may be for you, risks are present of further materialisation.
-Avoid such potential, by considering dual diagnosis treatment from our specialist rehab centre.
+Avoid such potential, by considering dual diagnosis treatment from our specialist drug rehab centre.

 Get In Touch